langur

 string operators

-~ (tilde) concatenate operator
+~ (tilde) append operator

-x integer string x integer (see below)
+* integer string * integer (see below)

 string multiplication